When you use Ditto in your app you don’t have to think about how your devices will connect to each other.

 Ditto contains a number of algorithms to maintain an optimal mesh automatically, whether you have two devices or two thousand.

-Many applications need to sync data with the cloud or an on-premises server.
-The Ditto SDK uses peer-to-peer and cloud connections simultaneously, turning your mesh global.
+Many applications need to sync data with the Big Peer or an on-premises server.
+The Ditto SDK uses peer-to-peer and Big Peer connections simultaneously, turning your mesh global.
 This is as easy as setting your server’s URL.

 Types of Transports